-Performance mode is a special Tracker feature which creates an environment aimed at live and real-time performances.
+Performance mode is a special Tracker Mini feature which creates an environment aimed at live and real-time performances.
 Ideal when playing a live gig or improvising and showing off skills of live remixing, performing and onthe-fly creativity.
-These variations and 'on the fly' changes bring fun and challenge in a live performance environment and expand the creativity in using Tracker.
-Perform mode can be accessed directly by the dedication function button.
+These variations and punchin effects bring fun and challenge in a live performance environment and expand the creativity in using Tracker Mini.
+Perform mode can be accessed from the [Menu] options.
 The perform page has 12 effect slots.
 Think of the performance effects as presets where a defined offset from the default parameter value can be applied either momentarily or as a fixed change.
 Up to 21 effects are available for loading into the 12 available slots.
-The effect values are then triggered by using the pad grid, where each column of pads relates to each of the 12 effects, giving 4 value options represented by pad rows per effect.
+The effect slot is selected with (Right) (Left) buttons to select from the 12 effects, giving 4 value options per effect.
+The four effect values are then triggered by using the four [+] / [-] buttons.
 These can be applied when playing patterns or a complete song.
 Muting can also be managed for tracks in perform mode.
-Track patterns can be remixed and combined with the performance effects and also along with instrument adjustments which can offer up a comprehensive base for live performance.
+Track patterns can be remixed and combined together with the performance effects and with instrument adjustments.
+This can create a comprehensive basis for live performance.
 A dedicated 'top row' of values can also be controlled externally using MIDI.
 This MIDI option can also be used to control the effect values and the track pattern selection.
 The performance template by default is saved globally.
 However this can be set in the 'Config' menu to be saved on a per project basis.
-Perform brings a different dimension to Tracker, taking the desktop 'programming' of songs or patterns into a more live performance and improvisation environment.
+Perform brings a different dimension to Tracker Mini, taking the handheld 'programming' of songs or patterns into a more live performance and improvisation environment.